Research

 Co-authored (second author) with Alex Worsnip, Samuel Pratt, Giulia Napolitano, Kurt Gray, and Jeff Greene.

-There’s More to It Than That: How Scientific Literatures Undermine Justification
+There’s More to It Than That!
+How Scientific Literatures Undermine Justification (draft available upon request)

 In this paper, I argue that knowing of the existence of a large scientific literature related to some belief of yours undermines your justification for that belief.
 This is so because the best explanation of that literature’s existence suggests that the relevant experts took the existing evidence to be insufficient and so produced more.
 And this suggests that your evidence is insufficient, thus undermining the justification of your belief.